OSPFv2

 Router Information

-router-info [as | area]
+- router-info [as | area]

 Enable Router Information (RFC 4970) LSA advertisement with AS scope (default) or Area scope flooding when area is specified.
 Old syntax router-info area <A.B.C.D> is always supported but mark as deprecated as the area ID is no more necessary.
 Indeed, router information support multi-area and detect automatically the areas.

-pce address <A.B.C.D>
+- pce address <A.B.C.D>

-pce domain as (0-65535)
+- pce domain as (0-65535)

-pce neighbor as (0-65535)
+- pce neighbor as (0-65535)

-pce flag BITPATTERN
+- pce flag BITPATTERN

-pce scope BITPATTERN
+- pce scope BITPATTERN

 The commands are conform to RFC 5088 and allow OSPF router announce Path Computation Element (PCE) capabilities through the Router Information (RI) LSA.
 Router Information must be enable prior to this.
 The command set/unset respectively the PCE IP address, Autonomous System (AS) numbers of controlled domains, neighbor ASs, flag and scope.
 For flag and scope, please refer to :rfc`5088` for the BITPATTERN recognition.
-Multiple ‘pce neighbor’ command could be specified in order to specify all PCE neighbours.
+Multiple ‘pce neighbor’ command could be specified in order to specify all PCE neighbors.

-show ip ospf router-info
+- show ip ospf router-info

 Show Router Capabilities flag.

-show ip ospf router-info pce
+- show ip ospf router-info pce

 Show Router Capabilities PCE parameters.